The Worlds Premiere Authority on Yeast Infections

 I get asked quite often if I ship the Custom Probiotics formulas packed in ice?

 No I don't and here's why.
 When the manufacturer runs a new batch of bacteria, it is bottled in each respective formula.
 Then they ship a bottle of each to an independent lab in Michigan just like I ship it to you, no ice packs.
 There the bottles are opened and analyzed for potency and strains.
-If a bottle is found to not have the advertised bacterial amount, adjustments are made to the formula so it does.
+If a bottle is found to not have the advertised bacterial amount, adjustments are made to the formula at the factory so it does.
 However, Custom Probiotics always analyze over the claimed amount.
 It's not unusual for a capsule of cp-1 to have 98 billion bacteria.

 The manufacturer also says that these probiotics can be used while traveling with very little if any loss in potency for up to three weeks.